pggalaviz/pggalaviz/_posts/2017-06-02-bye-google.md

 Well, my guess is that it will block all ads but theirs.

-This looks unffair to me, they created a browser so they can track your movements, interests and darker secrets so they can sell them to the best buyer, and now they want to make it a monopoly?
+This looks unffair to me, they created a browser so they can track your movements, interests and darkest secrets so they can sell them to the best buyer, and now they want to make it a monopoly?

 I once heard (can't remember where and who said it) that if you can use a service for free is